 We all know about the traditional lighting of the unity candle that takes place in most ceremonies.
 It is mostly done in Christian ceremonies, symbolizing the union of two hearts and lives as well as two individuals becoming one in commitment.
 In recent years, in replacement of unity candles, couples are choosing to do sand ceremonies.
 Using two different colors of sand in different containers, poured into one container to symbolize blending your lives together.
 It’s a great way to incorporate your wedding colors into the ceremony.

-This brings me to what I consider one of the best unity ceremony ideas that I have heard of; one that can continue to be incorporated into your marriage for years to come.
+This brings me to what I consider one of the best unity ceremony idea that I have heard of; one that can continue to be incorporated into your marriage for years to come.
 It is called the Cord & Knot Ceremony.
-The basic idea is to use two different colored strands of cord; each wrapped on a different side of a round piece of wood, and during the wedding ceremony, the bride and groom ties the two pieces of cord together to form a knot in the middle of the piece of wood.
-It adds a truly unique element to your ceremony that friends and family will remember and is useful for situations where candles may not be used, or may be difficult as well as a substitute in outdoor weddings.
+The basic idea is to use two different colored strands of cord, with each wrapped on a different side of a round piece of wood.
+During the wedding ceremony, the bride and groom tie the two pieces of cord together to form a knot in the middle of the piece of wood.
+It adds a truly unique element to your ceremony that friends and family will remember and is useful for situations where candles are not allowed or where it may be difficult to keep them lit due to breezes at outdoor weddings.
 Now for the part that I really love… Every year on your anniversary, you can tie another knot in the ropes!
 And in case you forget how many years you have been married, you can just count the knots.
 As the years pass by, it can be a great decorating piece that will show everyone who sees it the commitment that you have made and continue to make.

 Looking forward to hearing your thoughts on unity ceremony ideas you have seen done or one that you did at your wedding!